(accessible to federal government employees only)

-Canada remains in the Program to benefit from economic opportunities resulting from its partnership.
-Until the Seven-Point Plan is complete, including an evaluation of options, the Government will not make a decision on the replacement for the CF-18.
+Canada remains in the Program to keep the F-35 option open and to continue to benefit from economic opportunities resulting from the partnership.
+Until the Seven-Point Plan is complete, including an evaluation of options, the Government will not make a decision on a path forward for the replacement of the CF-18 fleet.

 Q3.
 How much has Canada contributed to the Joint Strike Fighter Program to date?

 Canada has been a participant in the Joint Strike Fighter Program since 1997 and has expended US$267.7 million to date to participate in the Program.
 This figure can be explained as follows:

 In addition, Canada helped meet its SDD commitment by investing US$54.9 million in companies in Canada through Industry Canada's Strategic Aerospace and Defence Initiative and the former Technology Partnership Canada program.

 Q4.
 What is the "buy profile"?
 What are planning assumptions used for?